cg1326/snoot/README.md

 Monthly ($3.99/mo) and yearly ($24.99/yr) plans available.

+## Why not Rover or Wag?

+Those apps solve the "who."
+Finding someone trustworthy to watch your dog is its own whole thing, and they're good at it.
+But once you have your person, i.e., the neighbor who's met your dog, your friend who's watched her before, your cousin who owes you a favor, Rover becomes irrelevant.
+What you're left with is a  very long message thread every single time you leave town.

+Where's the food?
+How much?
+Does she get a walk before bed or after?
+What's the vet's number?
+Is she allowed on the couch?
+(She's going to get on the couch regardless, but still.)

+Snoot is for the part where you're answering a bunch of those one off questions.
+Build your dog's profile once: routine, feeding schedule, medications, emergency contacts, the couch policy, and share it as a link.
+Your sitter doesn't need to download anything and you don't need to repeat yourself.

 ## Tech

 SwiftUI, SwiftData, StoreKit 2, Supabase (auth, database, edge functions), APNs push notifications, Vercel (sitter web view).